plone/documentation/develop/plone/misc/annotations.rst

 That makes your code hard to uninstall (have to keep the code BBB + cleaning up the DB by walking throw all objects)

-So here is an other pattern to store data in annotations: Use already existing persistent base code instead of creating your own.
+Another pattern to store data in annotations: Use already existing persistent base code instead of creating your own.

 Please use one of theses: